IT Billing for FinOps explained

 Underestimating tagging and attribution quality (garbage-in leads to disputed bills)

-Successful organizations build a single cost model and one pricing logic, then apply it consistently across all scopes
+Successful organizations build a single cost model and one pricing logic, then apply it consistently across all scopes.

 FinOps delivers insight.
 IT billing delivers acceptance and action.